 After “Harry Potter & The Chamber Of Secrets” came out in 2002 around the same time as Richard Harris’ unexpected death, Warner Bros.
 (WB for short) immediately commenced development of another film titled “The Prisoner Of Azkaban” based on the third book of the Harry Potter series.

-Harry Potter & The Prisoner Of Azkaban was released in 2004.
-It earned positive reviews from critics.
+Harry Potter & The Prisoner Of Azkaban was released in 2004. (same year Spider-Man 2 came out) It earned positive reviews from critics.
 Unlike the first two movies, the third one didn’t surpass a box office record.
 It’s not a box office bomb, it managed to recoup the budget.

 Although the film is one of the best Potter films, it remains as the most controversial entry in the Potterverse making the fans divisive about its flaws.
 While some defend it.
 I’m one of the fans who were appalled.